 For the last few days the weather has been incredibly good, nothing but blue skies over much of Newfoundland.
 Still, it’s winter, so bitter cold winds were a constant companion to these crystal clear skies.
 Many scenic viewpoints along Marine Drive face this arctic onslaught head on and I don’t remember ever being this cold before, soon I’ll have to start wearing my winter jacket.

-I’ve been out and about for most of the time, returning to the towering ice falls at Middle Cove beach a lot, I even have a cool shot of me at the base of the stalagmites thanks to my tripod and the interval timer in my camera.
+I’ve been out and about for most of the time, returning to the towering ice falls at Middle Cove beach a lot, I even have a cool shot of me at the base of the ice wall thanks to my tripod and the interval timer in my camera.

-Also I’ve been to Bauline, which is just a 15 minute drive from where I live.
-Bauline is a tiny fishing community at the base of a 200 meter rock edifice that looks very inviting to me.
-On google maps I can see several lakes up there between its peak and the hills behind it.
-As soon as I find a proper trail heading up this hill I’ll be a happy camper.
+Also I’ve been to Bauline, just a 15 minute drive from where I live.
+Bauline is a tiny fishing community at the base of a 200 m tall cliff that looks very alluring to me.
+On Google Maps I can see several lakes up there between its peak and the hills behind it.
+As soon as I find a proper trail heading up this hill I’ll be one happy camper.

 Today we had a winter storm come through, so I stayed home.
-I thought of calling up my old co-workers to ask them if Sander was around, but it was past 17:00 in Holland already, too bad 😉
+I thought of calling up my old co-workers to ask them if Sander was around, but it was past 5 PM in Holland already, too bad! 😉